Application Timeline for 2019-2020 Academic Year

 You may submit official transcripts in one of two ways:

-- Instruct your institution(s) to mail an official transcript directly to the UofT graduate unit to which you are applying: The transcript must be issued directly to the Graduate Department of Art and sent to the mailing address provided by the graduate unit in their application instructions (please see below for mailing address to Gaby Sparks, the Graduate Assistant for the Graduate Department of Art).
+- Instruct your institution(s) to mail an official transcript directly to the UofT graduate unit to which you are applying: The transcript must be issued directly to the Graduate Department of Art and sent to the mailing address provided (please see below).
 Documents must be sealed in the original envelope from the issuing institution, with a signature across the seal.

 - Obtain an official, “issued to student” transcript from your institution and mail it to the Graduate Department of Art.
 Documents must be sealed in the original envelope from the issuing institution, with a signature across the seal.

-In either case, photocopies, faxes, or documents arriving in previously opened envelopes will not be considered official.
+Photocopies, faxes, or documents arriving in previously opened envelopes will not be considered official.
 All non-English language documents must be officially translated into English and submitted to the University of Toronto together with the originals.
-If you are unable to submit official documents, please contact the graduate unit directly.
+If you are unable to submit official documents, please contact the Graduate Office directly.

 Want to apply to a COLLABORATIVE PROGRAM?